'Worrying calls for violence' prompt Facebook to remove rapidly growing pro-Trump group

 She said the move was in line with the “exceptional measures” Facebook was taking during “this period of heightened tension.”

-The group’s backers decried the deletion, saying they were organizing peaceful protests, that they had been working hard to police the comments, and that Facebook had given then no advance warning.
-Chris Barron, a spokesman for the group, said those on the left side of the political spectrum were also voicing concerns over the election being stolen and organizing for protests but did not face the same problems.
+The group’s backers criticized the deletion, saying they were organizing peaceful protests, that they had been working hard to police the comments, and that Facebook had given then no warning.
+Chris Barron, a spokesman for the group, said their political opponents were also voicing concerns over the election being stolen and organizing for protests but did not face the same problems.

 “If Facebook wants to become the arbiter of truth then they’ve got a lot of work to do,” Barron said.
 In any case, “the election is over, so there’s no election disinformation to be shared.”